1 2 3

 On 22 May 2022, the audience of the musical capital of the world could relish the joint concert of chief conductor Tibor Bogányi and István Várdai, the Pécs-born and worldwide celebrated Liszt Award-winning cellist, professor of the String Department of the Vienna University of Music and Performing Arts.

-Those attending the concert can hear music with cello solo and the gushing melodies so characteristic of the instrument.
+Those attending the concert could hear music with cello solo and the gushing melodies so characteristic of the instrument.
 The city of Vienna played a pivotal part in the lives of all three composers featured.
 Antonio Vivaldi tried his luck in Vienna due to intrigues against him in Venice; Robert Schumann was inspired to create his own symphonic style by the Symphony in C major by the Viennese Schubert, while Schubert himself spent his entire life in Vienna.
 Vivaldi’s Concerto for Two Cellos captivates its listeners with its earworm sequences, Schumann’s concerto does the same with its passionate intimacy, while Schubert’s symphony captures us with its melodies of ″heavenly length″ – as Schumann put it.
-Tibor Bogányi, the night’s conductor, also acts as a soloist, getting thereby into even a stronger partnership with the cello soloist of the evening, István Várdai.
+Tibor Bogányi, the night’s conductor, also acted as a soloist, getting thereby into even a stronger partnership with the cello soloist of the evening, István Várdai.
 The concert features popular, easily processable yet colourful works.

 the short film shot english subtitled on the premiere tour of the orchestra in vienna can be watched by clicking here.